It’s time you faced it. If you’re having trouble landing a great-fit job, you need to learn how to network.

 You’ll probably have to do a lot of networking to find and land your next gig . . . unless you’re very, very lucky.

-So, get your head out of the job boards and stop wasting so much time sending your resume out in response to online job postings.
+So, get your head out of the job boards and stop wasting so much time sending your resume out in response to so-so online job postings.

 First things first.
 Don’t start your job search without knowing what kinds of job(s) you want and which companies and organizations will provide opportunities that mutually benefit you and the employer.